krabs-github/com.krabs.time.sdPlugin/README.md

 By Krabs

 Overview
-Shows the time and/or date and/or day of week with options for adaptive (changes with the hour), black, or a custom background color.
+Shows the time, date, day of week by default.
+Information displayed is customizable.
+Options to show any combination of time, date, or day of week.
+Optional -Seconds- display.
+Background options:  --Adaptive- background mode that changes hourly to reflect the time of day, -Black- background mode, & -Custom- background mode with background color, text color, & custom image options.
+12 & 24 hour time display (Overrides your locales default time format).

 Helpful Links
 https://www.krabs.me/streamdeck-plugins/time